cambridge-collection/digitalpreservation-docs.lib.cam.ac.uk/deposit-service.md

 nav_order: 1
 ---
 # Deposit Service

-The Deposit Service is an online tool that can be used to transfer digital files to the Library safely and securely.
+The Deposit Service is an online service for transferring digital files to Cambridge University Libraries (CUL) safely and securely.

+It has been developed by CUL’s Digital Preservation Programme to support CUL’s mission to acquire world-class information resources.
+CUL welcome offers of material that would enhance their collections.

+Further information about [CUL collecting policies](https://www.lib.cam.ac.uk/about-library/library-management/policies.html) is available online.

 ## 1. Before you start

-Liaise with Cambridge University Library to:
+Liaise with your contact at CUL to:

 * Decide which records to deposit
 * Identify any records containing sensitive or confidential information
 * Discuss the terms of deposit/donation including assignment of copyright